-12Therefore for the periods of Sept 2019, Feb 2020, May-June-July 2020, August 2020, September to December of 2020, use the interviews collected in those periods only to calculate the unemployment flows and other labor market shocks.
-The periods of mid-March and mid-April of 2020 correspond to an average of 40% of the previous month and 60% of the current month to obtain a rough estimate of the mid-month labor market situation.
+12 Therefore, the periods of September 2019, February 2020, May-June-July 2020, August 2020 and September to December 2020 use the interviews collected in those periods only to calculate the unemployment flows and other labour market shocks.
+The periods of mid-March and mid-April of 2020 correspond to an average of 40% of the previous month and 60% of the current month to obtain a rough estimate of the mid-month labour market situation.